The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

 \subsection{Harper operator for a lattice $\Lambda$ and with graph $\Gamma_{\Lambda}$}

 In this section we construct a Harper operator for a given lattice $\Lambda$ and a graph for the lattice $\Gamma_{\Lambda}$.
 Associated to each such lattice there is a natural separable Hilbert space $\H_{\Lambda}$.
 The Harper operator is an operator on $\H_{\Lambda}$ which is obtained by giving a graph representation of $\bar \Gamma$.
 To do this we fix a maximal translational symmetry group $L$ for $\Lambda$ (see \S \ref{maxsymsec}).
 Using the techniques of \S\ref{graphsec} we obtain a Harper operator as we discuss in detail below.
-This operator together with the representation of the translation group $L$ defines a subalgebra of the endomorphism algebra of $\H_{\Lambda}$ which we call the Bellissard-Harper algebra and denote by $\B$.
-Here we allow to fix a projective representation, e.g.\ via a magnetic field (see \S\ref{magneticfieldsec}).
+This operator together with the representation of the translation group $L$ defines a subalgebra of the endomorphism algebra of $\H_{\Lambda}$ which we call the Bellissard-Harper algebra and denote by $\B(\G_{\L},L,\alpha)$ or $\B$ for short.
+Here we allow for projective representations acting with the cocycle $\alpha$, e.g.\ via a magnetic field (see \S\ref{magneticfieldsec}).
+If $\G_L,L$ and $\alpha=\alpha_B$ with $B=2\pi i \formTheta$ is fixed, we write $\BformTheta$ for the corresponding Bellissard--Harper algebra.

 Furthermore again using \S\ref{graphsec}, we can get a a matrix representation for the Harper operator and the action of $L$.
 These matrices are elements of a matrix algebra with coefficients in the algebra generated by the operators corresponding to $L$.
+Fixing $\G_\L,L$, a path basis, a basis for $L$ and a magnetic field $B=2\pi\formTheta$, we arrive at an algebra of matrices, which we call $\BTheta$.
+The details are given below.